 Production.
-We devote at minimum, four (4) hours of rehearsal time with a tech team in advance of performance to make sure everything goes off as planned.
+We devote at minimum, four (4) hours of rehearsal time with a tech team in advance of the performance to make sure everything goes off as planned.

-Here is a sample video Imprint Group has put together to show you how amazing General Session Entertainment can be, and to get your guests hyped for the conference, meeting or event.
+Here is a sample video Imprint Group has put together to show you how amazing General Session Entertainment can be and to get your guests hyped for the conference, meeting or event.

 Presented by FOCUS, the Fellowship of Catholic University Students, SEEK2019 is an adventurous event that took place in Indianapolis, IN from January 3-7, 2019.

 The event is a gathering of over 15,000 college students, missionaries and church leaders as part of campus groups traveling from all points across the country.
 Over one-third of the attendees arrived by chartered motorcoaches, which we arranged.